NervanaSystems/ngraph-python/doc/source/autodiff.rst

         y.generate_add_delta(adjoints, x * delta)

-Technical Details
+Technical details
 =================

-Although we write a computation in a program as a series of expressions, they are converted into a series of steps, each a function producing a value from previously computed values.
-We will use the notation :math:`t_{mj}` for a value which is computed from :math:`\{t_{ij} | i<m\}`.
-We start with the independent variables,
+Although we write computations in a program as a series of expressions, they are converted into a series of steps that are each a function that produces a value from previously computed values.
+We will use the notation :math:`t_{mj}` for a value that is computed from :math:`\{t_{ij} | i<m\}`.
+We start with the following independent variables:

 .. math:: t_{00}, t_{01}, \ldots

-Then we apply functions to these variables to obtain
+Then we apply functions to these variables to obtain:

 .. math:: t_{1i} = f_{1i}(t_{00}, t_{01}, \ldots).

 It is not necessary for each function to use all of the values, but it must only use previous values.

-From the original values and the newly computed values we compute new values,
+From the original values and the newly computed values we can compute new values, as seen below:

 .. math:: t_{2i} = f_{2i}(t_{00}, t_{01}, \ldots, t_{10}, t_{11}, \ldots).

 We proceed until we finally have :math:`y=t_{n0}`.

-For each computation, we have
+For each computation, we have:

 .. math:: dt_{mi} = \sum_{jk} D_{jk}f_{mi}(\ldots)d_{jk}

 where :math:`D_{jk}f_{mi}` is the derivative of :math:`f_{mi}` with respect to argument :math:`jk`.

-If we continue expanding the :math:`dt_{mi}` expressions we will eventually have an expression that can be written as
+If we continue expanding the :math:`dt_{mi}` expressions we will eventually have an expression that can be written as seen here:

 .. math:: dy = \sum a_{00k}dt_{0k}.

-Since the layer 0 values are independent,
+Since the layer 0 values are independent:

 .. math:: \frac{dt_{0i}}{dt_{0j}} = \delta_{ij}

-so
+Therefore:

 .. math:: \frac{dy}{dt_{0j}} = a_{00j}.

-If we expand the computation level by level we find that at level :math:`m` we have
+If we expand the computation level by level we find that at level :math:`m` we have:

 .. math:: dy = \left(\sum_{mj} a_{mj}dt_{mj}\right) + \left(\sum_{ij, i<m} b_{ij}dt_{ij}\right),

 where :math:`a_{mj}` is called the *adjoint* of :math:`dt_{mj}`.

 If we expand the :math:`dt_{mj}` terms, we will be left with only :math:`dt_{ij}` terms for :math:`i<m`.
 During the expansion, we can push the :math:`a_{mij}` adjoints down to the next level.

 Example
 -------